jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/4_Various_Fields.typ

   ),

   kind: table,
-  caption: [Selection of standards for ground and stationary storage], )<tab_7>
+  caption: [Selection of standards for ground and stationary storage.], )<tab_7>